amandoabreu/amandoabreu.github.io/_pages/fractional-technical-cpo.markdown

 My background is very technical.
 But over time I started to notice that many problems in tech businesses stem from way before the problem reaches the technical teams.

 Few product people have a technical background and know how to communicate with technical teams.
-As a former founder and creator of dozens of projects, I know what product "patterns" tend to lead to pain during development, and not only can I avoid them, I can dd it quickly :)
+As a former founder and creator of dozens of projects, I know what product "patterns" tend to lead to pain during development, and not only can I avoid them, I can do it quickly :)

 ## A little bit about me